vac-mmis/GUI4PDT/frontend/README.md

 ### Build Docker image

 Global application deployment is available with Docker Compose.
-See more [here](../README.md#installation).
+See more [in the main README.md installation section](/README.md#installation).
 However, you could also build this image standalone :

 ```sh
 docker build -t mmis-gui-frontend .